 Casa Central encourages frequent parent involvement and communication.
-From January - mid-March of 2020, we promoted an open-door policy for parents to visit the program at any time and volunteer within their child's classroom.
-Because of COVID-19 restrictions, parents were not able to visit classrooms for the remainder of 2020, but through 2-way communication via ClassDojo and other mechanisms, inperson and virtual home visits, and parent conferences to address individual child development and how parents can support learning at home, the program continued encouraging robust parent engagement.
+Because of COVID-19 restrictions, parents were not able to visit classrooms during our 2020-2021 program year, but through 2-way communication via Learning Genie and other mechanisms, in-person and virtual home visits, and parent conferences to address individual child development and how parents can support learning at home, the program continued encouraging robust parent engagement.